nogibjj/Pragya_project2/README.md

 ## Goal of the project is to:
-1. Perform adta analysis using bash script
+1. Perform data analysis using bash script
 2. Push it through Docker Hub

 Docker Hub is a hosted repository service provided by Docker for finding and sharing container images with your team.A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Docker images also act as the starting point when using Docker.
 An image is comparable to a snapshot in virtual machine (VM) environments.